argonne-lcrc/user-guides/docs/bebop/hardware-overview-bebop.md

 # Bebop Hardware Overview

-Bebop has 1,024 compute nodes with Intel Broadwell.
-The Broadwell nodes have DDR4 memory, and 128 nodes have a 4TB HDD for scratch disk.
+Bebop has 672 compute nodes with Intel Broadwell CPUs (352 KNL nodes were previously retired).
+The Broadwell nodes have DDR4 memory, and 64 nodes have a 4TB HDD for scratch disk.
 The high-performance interconnect is Intel Omni-Path (OPA) 100G.
 There are 12 OPA connections to LCRC’s existing data storage system so you will have access to all of the same files between LCRC clusters.

 ## Bebop Compute Nodes